 Plus with school, I just don’t have the time to devote to all of my hobbies.
 So, this list is made up of the hobbies I don’t do as much as the ones I’m still actively doing.

 I started this hobby in my preteens.
-It is something I honestly wish I could keep up but, the sheer amount of money and stuff you need to maintain this hobby is insane.
+I honestly wish I could keep up, but the sheer amount of money and stuff you need to maintain this hobby is insane.

 I have developed no skills or understanding of techniques, though, I’m sure with the blog that will change in time.

 Wow!
 I have expensive hobbies.
 I was really into making beaded jewelry for a long time, so much so I thought I would start a business.
 That idea was quickly put to bed.
 I really enjoyed the creative and tactile aspects of this activity.
 Even though I don’t consider myself an artist, this allowed me to create something.

 My love of cooking and baking is something that I still indulge; a girl’s got to eat.
 Baking is something I have long loved to do; I’ve been baking since I was a toddler.

 For me, this hobby is not just something that I do to feed myself and my friends and family it is a connection to my grandmother.
 She wasn’t much of a cook but I have fond memories of her teaching me how to bake.